cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 Cached variables are useful in situations where you want to store latest values in a memory to be reused when the processor is reset. `noinit` cached variables are useful for unidirectional sending of data between processors.
 In both cases, you can read from the variables without any performance penalty, but all writes are automatically propagated to the memory without any explicit code.

 > [!IMPORTANT]
 > Since external variables are stored in [external memory](#external-memory), they only support numeric values.
-At this moment, Mindcode is incapable of detecting situations when unsupported values are being written to an external memory.
+At this moment, Mindcode is incapable of detecting situations when unsupported values are being written to external memory.

 Examples: